 - Extra cilantro/coriander and mint leaves

-Place the birds eye chili, garlic, cilantro stems and a small pinch of salt into a mortar and pestle.
+- Place the birds eye chili, garlic, cilantro stems and a small pinch of salt into a mortar and pestle.
 Grind until a smooth paste forms.

 - Add the remaining Dressing ingredients.
 Adjust sugar, lime juice and fish sauce to taste.
 Set aside.

-Preheat a skillet over high heat until screaming hot and smoking.
+- Preheat a skillet over high heat until screaming hot and smoking.

-Remove the beef from the skillet onto a plate.
+- Remove the beef from the skillet onto a plate.
 Loosely tent with foil and set aside for 10 minutes to rest.

-Slice the beef thinly against the grain (Note 2) and place in a bowl with the remaining Salad ingredients.
+- Slice the beef thinly against the grain (Note 2) and place in a bowl with the remaining Salad ingredients.
 Dress with most remaining Dressing and toss gently.

 - Pile dressed lettuce onto plate(s), pile over beef and other salad ingredients.